 - Students are conducting research aimed at using the Miami Valley aquifer as a renewable geothermal energy resource on a utility scale.

 What additional practicum opportunities are available?

-Our Design and Manufacturing Clinic draws in industry-sponsored projects from regional and national manufacturers.
+Our Innovation Center draws in industry-sponsored projects from regional and national manufacturers.
 Projects include:

-- developing products which utilize the geothermal energy offered in aquifers, lakes and oceans
+- Developing products that utilize the geothermal energy offered in aquifers, lakes and oceans

 What kind of job opportunities are available after graduation?